 Efficient steel structure for EADS Research Centre for Prototype Aeroplanes Madrid

-Project drafting and construction of the new hangars destined to house the Research Centre for Airbus Military’s MRTT (Multi Role Tanker Transport) Aeroplanes were executed within less than 15 months.
+Project drafting and construction of the new hangars destined to house the Research Centre for Airbus Military’s MRTT (Multi Role Tanker Transport) Aeroplanes were executed in less than 15 months.

-The T23 hangars, 80 m wide, 90 m long and 24 m high, were built next to anexisting hangar (T22) the design of which was replicated due to the short delivery period.
-However, a recalculation of T22’s structure made possible substantial weight loss of the new hangars.
+The T23 hangars, 80 m wide, 90 m long, and 24 m high, were built next to an existing hangar (T22), the design of which was replicated due to the short delivery period.
+However, a recalculation of T22’s structure made substantial weight loss of the new hangars possible.

 In this way, a total of 600 tns of material savings were obtained between the two hangars.
 Whereas the T22 structure needed 1800 tns of steel, each one of the new hangars only uses 1500 tns.
 These significant savings naturally also had an influence on foundation laying.

-Each hangar has 3 single-beam 24 m wide overhead travelling cranes, each one with a 5 tns capacity.
+Each hangar has 3 single-beam 24-metre-wide overhead travelling cranes, each one with a 5 tn capacity.
 The beam carriers are IPE 450 profiles.

 The hangars’ doors are composed of 7 sliding panels, each and all independently controlled.
-They consist of steel structure on which sandwich panels were placed identical to those of the rest of the facade, including the skylight which continues on the doors.
-The 7 panels may be opened at the same time, leaving an open entrance 80m wide and 20m high, and joining in a space envisaged for this between the two hangars.
+They consist of a steel structure on which sandwich panels were placed identical to those of the rest of the facade, including the skylight which continues on the doors.
+The 7 panels may be opened at the same time, leaving an open entrance 80 m wide and 20 m high, and joining in a space envisaged for this between the two hangars.

-On the north-eastern facade of the hangars a 4-floor office building was built that also houses auxiliary workshops and rooms on the ground floor.
-More than 800 people work there on a total surface of 13200 m2.
-ArcelorMittal Type A IFB profiles (Integrated Floor Beam) are used for the structure of this building.
+On the north-eastern facade of the hangars, a 4-floor office building was built that also houses auxiliary workshops and rooms on the ground floor.
+More than 800 people work there on a total surface of 13 200 m2.
+ArcelorMittal Type A IFB profiles (Integrated Floor Beams) were used for the structure of this building.

 Steel for structures: